spiker00t/ctf-writeups/2023/imaginaryCTF/sheepish/sheepish.md

 four = (succ)(three)
 ```

-The script is now way shorter, and a bit understandable.
+The script is now way shorter, and a bit understandable (see [here](./src/sheepish_deobf2.py)).
 We can recognize a sequence of arithmetic expressions, such as:

 ```
 ((plus)(mult((power)(two)(four))(succ(mult(two)(three))))((plus)(mult (two) (three))(succ(mult(two)(three)))))